Blog Details Shape

 • Test Case Creation

-• Creating Test Scripts and Cases: They design thorough test cases that cover various program features, ensuring that all functionalities are tested.
+• Creating Test Scripts and Cases: Their work involves developing comprehensive test cases to verify various program components for all functionalities.

 • Test Environment Setup

-• Ensuring Test Data Availability: They generate or obtain the data required to run tests.
+• Ensuring Test Data Availability: They create or acquire the data needed to execute tests.

-• Managing Test Environments: Testers keep an eye on the test environments to make sure they're stable and prepared for testing.
+• Managing Test Environments: Throughout testing sessions, Testers ensure test environments are stable and available for testing.

 • Test Execution

-• Testers collaborate with developers to ensure prompt resolution and retesting of defects.
+• Testers collaborate with developers to accelerate defect repairs while carrying out retesting procedures.

 • Test Reporting and Metrics